Character-Centered Dialogue Generation from Scene-Level Prompts: Method

 \subsection{Dialogue Generation}

-This stage generates character-consistent dialogue conditioned on both the current scene and prior narrative context.
-Let $p = p_1 \,{+}\, \texttt{``. ''} \,{+}\, p_2$ denote the full scene prompt.
-For each representative frame $I$, we extract a high-level semantic representation $c$ using a pretrained vision-language encoder:
+Dialogue generation is conditioned on the current scene and accumulated narrative context.
+We define the scene prompt as $p = p_1 + \texttt{``. ''} + p_2$.
+Given the representative frame $I$, we extract a high-level visual representation using a pretrained vision-language encoder:

-where $\texttt{SceneFeat}$ is implemented as BLIP~\cite{li2022blip}.
-The resulting embedding $c$ is decoded into a natural language caption, which is inserted into the structured prompt to provide semantically grounded visual context compatible with standard LLM APIs.
+where $\texttt{SceneFeat}$ is implemented using BLIP~\cite{li2022blip}.
+The resulting representation is decoded into a caption and used to provide visually grounded context to the language model.

-To ensure narrative continuity, we introduce a \textbf{Recursive Narrative Bank (RNB)} $\mathcal{H}$, a dynamic buffer of prior utterances.
-At scene step $t$, we define:
+To maintain cross-scene coherence, we introduce a \textbf{Recursive Narrative Bank (RNB)} $\mathcal{H}$ that stores prior dialogue.
+At scene step $t$:

-where $x_d^{(i)}$ denotes the generated dialogue at step $i$, and $N$ is a fixed window size.
-We define a Recursive Narrative Bank as a memory structure where each scene’s generation is informed by the full history of previous outputs. ($N$ = all scenes) This recursive setup ensures that contextual information accumulates throughout the narrative, allowing characters and events to evolve consistently across scenes.
-Given $c$, $p$, and $H_t$, we generate dialogue $x_d$ as:

-where $\texttt{LLM}$ is a pretrained large language model, conditioned through a structured prompt template that integrates both visual semantics and temporally bounded dialogue memory.
-Rather than using flat concatenation, we encode the current scene context via a three-part narrative control signal:

-where each segment is demarcated by explicit semantic tags.
-The \texttt{[Scene]} and \texttt{[Image]} sections capture the spatial and semantic grounding of the current scene, while the \texttt{[DialogueMemory]} section represents a bounded rolling window of prior utterances drawn from the Recursive Narrative Bank.
-By enforcing this structured decomposition, the model learns to interpret prior exchanges not merely as text, but as dynamic dialogue state.
-This formulation enables controlled narrative flow by preserving coherence across temporally adjacent scenes while adapting to new visual contexts.
-It also supports scalable story generation by decoupling dialogue planning from low-level text generation, allowing fine-grained modulation of persona, mood, and thematic consistency.
-More details about RNB are available in the Appendix~\ref{supp:RNB}.
+where $x_d^{(i)}$ denotes dialogue generated at step $i$.
+In our setting, $N$ spans all previous scenes, enabling dialogue generation to reflect long-range narrative context.
+Importantly, we interpret $\mathcal{H}_t$ as a \emph{recursive narrative state} that evolves over scenes, rather than a flat token buffer.
+Formally, the state is updated by a deterministic, non-parametric transition:

+which corresponds to appending the latest utterance and applying truncation when needed.
+Under this formulation, earlier dialogue affects generation only through the current state, i.e.,